PGA Championship Weather Forecast: Hot Final Round Sunday | Weather.com

 Advertisement

-The PGA Championship at Aronimink Golf Club near Philadelphia starts this Thursday.
+The PGA Championship at Aronimink Golf Club near Philadelphia is about to heat up.
 Here’s the weather forecast.

 ByRob Shackelford

-The PGA Championship weather forecast looks mainly dry near Philadelphia, but could turn hot by Sunday's final round.
+The PGA Championship weather forecast looks mainly dry for the rest of the tournament near Philadelphia, but will turn hot by Sunday's final round.

-The beautiful Aronimink Golf Club — located in Newtown Square just west of Philadelphia — is hosting the 108th edition of the PGA Championship from Thursday through Sunday.
+The beautiful Aronimink Golf Club — located in Newtown Square just west of Philadelphia — is hosting the 108th edition of the PGA Championship through Sunday.

 The weather looks to largely agree, but will it be a hole-in-one?